The world is changing at

 Leonard gulped, and managed to offer up a feeble sounding 'Yes,'

-now fearing arrest on suspicion of being foreign spies since
+now fearing arrest on suspicion of being foreign spies,

-Leonard was facing interrogation right there on the spot.
-Unless he

-could come up with an awfully
+there on the spot.
+Unless he managed to come up with an awfully

-good excuse for their attire, they were
+good excuse for their attire, they appeared doomed!
+Saying they were

-doomed!
-Saying they were a part of the play wouldn't work with them,
+play wouldn't work with them, he thought.